mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # Security Considerations

 This document does not have a direct security impact on Internet protocols.
-However, failure to consider centralization might cause a myriad of security issues.
+However, failure to consider centralization might cause a myriad of security issues; see {{why}} for a preliminary discussion.

 --- back